Pixe1Pa1/Jump-n-Orbs/README.md

-# Puzzle_platformer
+# Jump-n-Orbs

-A UE5 Puzzle Platformer.
+Jump-n-Orbs - a UE5 Puzzle Platformer.

-This is a 2D puzzle platformer project developed in **Unreal Engine 5**.
+This is a 3D puzzle platformer project developed in **Unreal Engine 5**.
 This repository serves to document my learning and skill development process in game development.

 ## About The Project